 Getting around Italy

 Domestic trains operate all over Italy from north to south and west to east.
 Travelling around Italy by train is the best option for long-haul routes, as it’s the fastest and cheapest public transport option.
 Keep in mind, that in Italy are two types of trains: fast and standard.
 The standard ones are cheaper.
-The main national railway company is Trenitalia.
-Find schedules and prices from Omio.
+The main national railway company is Trenitalia and you can plenty of schedules from Trainline.

 Domestic busses are useful when you are wandering around regions, where there are no railway systems.
 Also, check out budget bus companies like FlixBus.
 Sometimes they offer discount tickets on long-haul routes between bigger destinations.
 For a wider range of schedules all around Italy use Rome2Rio.
 With that, you find all the local busses that operate around the country, for example in the middle of Tuscany countryside.